-Classified Senate represents all full-time and part-time classified, classified Supervisors, classified confidential employees, and other unrepresented groups in the governance process on matters outside the scope of collective bargaining.
+Classified Senate represents all full-time and part-time classified, classified s-supervisors, classified confidential employees, and other unrepresented groups in the governance process on matters outside the scope of collective bargaining.

-Through the three College Classified Senates and their governance structure, recommendations are made to their College administration and to the District on the following specific academic and professional matters (9+1):
+Through the three College Classified Senates and their governance structure, recommendations are made to their Ccollege administration and to the District on the following specific academic and professional matters: (9+1):

-1. Standards or policies regarding student support and success

-- 2. College governance structures, as related to classified roles - 3.
+- 1. Standards or policies regarding student support and success - 2.
+College governance structures, as related to classified roles - 3.
 Classified roles and involvement in accreditation processes - 4.
 Policies for classified professional development activities - 5.
 Processes for program review - 6.
 Processes for institutional planning and budget development - 7.
 Curriculum systems integrations and implementation - 8.
 Degree and certificate requirements - 9.
-Educational program development Plus, any other district and college policy, procedure, or related matters that will have a significant effect on Classified Staff
+Educational program development - 9.0 - 10.
+Plus, any other district and college policy, procedure, or related matters that will have a significant effect on Classified Staff

-Classified Senates appoint classified members to appropriate District groups.
-In the absence of a Classified Senate at a site, all full-time and part-time classified, classified supervisors, classified confidential employees, and other unrepresented groups there shall designate classified members to appropriate District groups.
-SEIU recommends classified representatives for appointments to specific groups as identified through the agreement between the Ventura County Community College District and Service Employees International Union Local 99.
+Classified Senates appoint classified members to appropriate District groupsDistrict committees and groups, as outlined in membership.- In the absence of a Classified Senate at a site, all full-time and part-time classified, classified supervisors, classified confidential employees, and other unrepresented groups there shall designate classified members to appropriate District groups.
+SEIU recommends classified representatives for appointments to specific groupsDistrict and college committees as identified through the agreement between the Ventura County Community College District and Service Employees International Union Local 99.